texhex/OSFontPack/FontInstallationIssues.md

 ##The FONTS applet might save fonts as (Fontname)_X.ttf

+When copying TTF files by simply dropping them onto the *Fonts* applet from Control Panel and the file that is copied is currently locked in *C:\WINDOWS\FONTS*, the applet will just append `_0` to the filename without extension and register this new file to the registry.
+For example, dropping `Hack-Regular.ttf` to FONTS when this file is locked will save the file as `Hack-Regular_0.ttf` to *C:\WINDOWS\FONTS*.

 Depending on the application and the caching method it can happen that the application continues to use the old font file.